molily/molily.de/_posts/2019-02-03-testing-angular.md

 Since we plan to write a unit test, we opt for the second.

-When configuring the testing Module, we can specify `schemas` to tell Angular how to deal with elements which are not handled by Directives or Components.
+When configuring the testing Module, we can specify `schemas` to tell Angular how to deal with elements that are not handled by Directives or Components.

 The warning suggests `CUSTOM_ELEMENTS_SCHEMA`, but `app-counter` etc. are not Web Components.
 We want Angular to simply ignore the elements.
 Therefore we use the `NO_ERRORS_SCHEMA`, “a schema that allows any property on any element”.